Updated: Mar 8

 In order to keep you free from resenting your students, and your students free from feeling guilty about cancelling, you need to have studio policies.
 If your policies are few and concise, they are more likely to be remembered.
 Really.
 The fewer the better.

 Your first policy must be about how and when you expect to be paid.
-What forms of payment do you accept, and when do you expect to be paid (by the month? by the lesson? when they get a bill from you?).
+What forms of payment do you accept, and when do you expect to be paid (by the month, quarter, or semi-annually? by the lesson? by subscription? when they get a bill from you?).

 Your second policy should be about how you deal with cancellations.
 Here’s mine as an example: